arthur-jacquin/edit/philosophy.md

 The search and replace engine is home-grown.
 While it avoids the need for dependencies, it is not to be seen as a weaker, spare replacement.
-The search is incremental and supports regular expressions, and the replace supports the reuse of subpatterns and fields from the to-be-replaced string: the power of sed and awk combined!
+The search is incremental and supports regular expressions, and the replace supports the reuse of subpatterns and fields from the to-be-replaced string.
 The engine is also better integrated in the editor that a sed call would have.
 Please refer to the tutorial for a more precise description.

 ## Code-related design choices